stormalf/chibicc/README.md

 ## release notes

 1.0.22    Fixing ISS-149 some extended assembly not taken in account during libwebp compilation.
 Fixing ISS-156 fpie/pie/-fPIE not recognized by chibicc.
 Adding other parameters in ingored list.
 Fixing ISS-157 about union empty initializer like "union string_value lval = {}, rval = {};".
 Fixing ISS-158 during neovim compilation failure with not a struct nor a union.
 Fixing ISS-160 memcached compilation failed with IOV_MAX undefined (adding __GNU__ macro).
 Fixing ISS-161 trying to compile memcached failed with incorrect offset or not managed yet.
 Fixing ISS-163 during postgres compile failure withe "invalid pointer dereference".
 Fixing ISS-162 during postgres compile failure with __typeof not recognized.
 Adding macro __INTEL_COMPILER.
 Adding include path to gcc that has many includes needed for some projects (adding in chibicc/include some of them like emmintrin.h, omp.h...).
 Adding some builtin void functions like _builtin_ia32_emms.
 Fixing ISS-165 during postgres compile failure due to staticAssertDecl function.
 Fixing ISS-166 during postgres compile segmentation fault (caused by VLA type in sizeof function).
 Fixing ISS-167 during postgres compile failure with bad register.
 Adding _Static_Assert definition but only to avoid issue during linkage with undefined _Static_Assert during postgres compilation.
 Fixing ISS-168 during postgres compile failure with expected an expression due to incorrect previous fix(ISS-121).
 Adding by default to the linker "-allow-multiple-definition".
+Fixing issue with tgmath.h and ignoring .rsp files.